jguardnm86/ecoopaec21/README.md

 You should also build the apiSL.runtime solution (with an S icon).
 You can build both of them together if you like by group selecting them (CMD + click) on a Mac.
 Once you are done with these steps, you can use jGuard as indicated in the video.

-Instructions on how to express misues in RQ1-a and RQ1-b are available in misusessummary.pdf
+Instructions on how to express misues in RQ1-a and RQ1-b are available in `documents/misusessummary.pdf` Detailed instructions on how to setup the repository and reproduce our evaluation are in `documents/documentation.pdf`.

 The answers to RQ2 are in the benchmarks folder